Waterfall, New South Wales: Population

-In the 2016 Census, there were 494 people in Waterfall.
-85.4% of people were born in Australia and 91.3% of people only spoke English at home.
-The most common responses for religion were No Religion 29.6% and Anglican 28.2%.
+In the 2021 Census, there were 522 people in Waterfall.
+84.1% of people were born in Australia and 92.1% of people only spoke English at home.
+The most common responses for religion were No Religion 44.1% and Anglican 18.0%.

 Transport

 Waterfall is the last suburb heading south on the Princes Highway before it leads into the Princes Motorway (formerly known as the F6 freeway) to the city of Wollongong.

-Waterfall railway station is the terminus for the Sydney Trains suburban Eastern Suburbs & Illawarra Line.
+Waterfall railway station is the terminus for the Sydney Trains suburban Illawarra railway line.
 However, some trains do terminate one stop further on at Helensburgh.
-Waterfall is also a stop on the NSW TrainLink South Coast Line, with platform 1 to Sydney terminal, platform 2 to Port Kembla, Dapto and Kiama.
+Waterfall is also a stop on the NSW TrainLink South Coast Line, with platform 1 to Central and platform 2 to Port Kembla, Dapto and Kiama.

 Education

-Its local primary school has only two rooms which have kindergarten to 2nd class in one room, and 3rd class to 6th class in another.
+Waterfall's local primary school has only two rooms which have kindergarten to 2nd class in one room, and 3rd class to 6th class in another.

-Tourism
+Bushwalking

 Waterfall is connected by a pair of hiking trails, the Couranga and Lake Cooloomba, which lead through vast tracts of bushland within two national parks.

+Waterfall also has an unmarked track along Kangaroo Creek, that leads up to the popular swimming hole, Karloo Pool.
+From the pool, the Uloola Trail can be followed back to the town.

+Another hiking trail in Waterfall is the Bullawaring Track, a popular walk that goes through Heathcote National Park, to Heathcote.